MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/governance-mvp.md

 ### Resource Consistency

-**Hierarchical Consistency** has been chosen as a resource consistency pattern.
+**Hierarchical Consistency** has been chosen as a Resource Consistency pattern.

 - Resource groups should be created for each application.
 Management groups should be created for each application archetype.
 Azure Policy should be applied to all subscriptions in the associated management group.
-- As part of the deployment process, Resource Management templates for all assets should be stored in source control.
+- As part of the deployment process, Resource Consistency templates for all assets should be stored in source control.
 - Each resource group should align to a specific workload or application.
 - The Azure Management Group hierarchy defined should represent billing responsibility and application ownership using nested groups.
 - Extensive implementation of Azure Policy could exceed the team’s time commitments and may not provide much value at this point.
 However, a simple default policy should be created and applied to each resource group to enforce the first few cloud governance policy statements.
 This serves to define the implementation of specific governance requirements.
 Those implementations can then be applied across all deployed assets.